United Arab Emirates–United States relations: Diplomatic relations

 The United States sanctioned a UAE-based firm along with multiple Asian firms for aiding the illegal trading of millions of dollars' worth of Iranian oil to East Asia.
-The UAE firm involved namely, Blue Cactus Heavy Equipment and Machinery Spare Parts Trading was sanctioned by the Treasury Department's Office of Foreign Assets Control on 1 August 2022 for its assistance in petroleum trade on the behalf of an Iranian company, coincidentally a week before OPEC+ meetings.
+The UAE firm involved namely, Blue Cactus Heavy Equipment and Machinery Spare Parts Trading was sanctioned by the Treasury Department's Office of Foreign Assets Control (OFAC) on 1 August 2022 for its assistance in petroleum trade on the behalf of an Iranian company, coincidentally a week before OPEC+ meetings.
 The Treasury Department did not comment on whether the penalties were potential enough to impact US need to acquire increased oil production from the UAE.
 US president Joe Biden’s administration used an August 2018 executive order as the authority for imposing the sanctions.
 The executive order was signed into existence by Donald Trump.

 In 2018, a UAE princess, a US-French dual national and others were arrested by Indian and UAE soldiers in the Arabian sea, a few kilometres off the coast of India.
-The princess, Latifa bin Mohammed Al Maktoum, was then sent back to the UAE.
+The princess, Latifa bint Mohammed Al Maktoum, was then sent back to the UAE.
 She wanted to escape the oppressive UAE government.
 After the incident, there was a lot of criticism.

 While the UAE President Mohamed bin Zayed considered the US a significant ally, he avoided visiting Washington since 2017.
 But, he had been elaborating ties with American rivals, including Russia and China.
 Between 2022 and 2023, MbZ visited Russia twice to meet President Vladimir Putin.
 Besides, in June 2023, the UAE was celebrated as the guest of honor at Putin's flagship investment forum, St. Petersburg International Economic Forum (SPIEF).
 On the other hand, the UAE was also building ties with China, as the air forces of both the countries were planning to conduct a training together for the first time in August 2023.
 American officials had not been successful in influencing the UAE to move along with the American foreign policies, particularly in isolating Russia due to the Ukraine invasion and in limiting the Chinese military ties.
 Instead, the Emirates expanded its economy through imports of Russian money, oil, gold.
 Besides, a number of wealthy Russian oligarch started moving to real estates in Dubai.
 The UAE started to establish a stronger foreign policy following the Arab Spring uprisings, when it assisted other regional powers by sending military and arms.
 In 2014, the UAE initiated airstrikes in Libya, without giving any information to the US.
 However, major issues between the US and UAE emerged after a deal to purchase F-35 Fighter Jet was stalled in 2021.
 Following that, the UAE started relying on other nations to buy weaponry, including the L-15 trainer aircraft from China.